DANDIVS/Applied-Cyber-Security-Secure-Communication/README.md

-## Applied-Cyber-Security-Secure-Communication
-# Applied Cyber Security Secure Communication
-# Secure Communications
+## Applied-Cyber-Security-Secure Computing and Cryptography

-Dante Divinagracia
+# Dante Divinagracia
 Msc-Applied CyberSecurity
 School of Informatics and Cyber Security
 Technological University Dublin -
-These notes and exercises are part of the Secure Communications module on the Applied Cyber Security course at Technological University Dublin.
+These notes and exercises are part of the Secure Computing and Cryptography module on the Applied Cyber Security course at Technological University Dublin.

 # Course Lab Notes:
 # Lab 1A - Decoding Classic Ciphers